About the statistics

 Users and applications

-Important users are the media, the research and education sector, the Ministry of Justice and the Police, the National Bureau of Crime Investigation (Kripos) and the Public Prosecutor's office.
+Important users are the media, the research and education sector, NGOs, the Ministry of Justice and other government agencies and other agencies in the justice sector.
 The statistics also serve as a basis for information to anyone else interested in the state and development within the field of crime.

 Coherence with other statistics